willfindlay/study-buddy/README.md

 ## What is it?

 Study Buddy is a simple flashcard generator which parses your markdown files and generates flashcards for you.
-It supports sections, cards, and bullet points.
+It supports cards with titles, subtitles, subsubtitles, subsubsubtitles, bulleted points, numbered points, and plaintext.
 Currently it does not support images.

 ## How to install?